K-stability of special Gushel-Mukai manifolds: Introduction

-{\bf Acknowledgments}.
-We would like to thank Minghao Miao, Lu Qi, Fei Si, and Shengxuan Zhou for helpful discussions.
-The first author was partially supported by NSF CAREER Grant DMS-2237139 and the Alfred P. Sloan Foundation.
+We would like to thank Minghao Miao, Lu Qi, Fei Si and Shengxuan Zhou for helpful discussions.
+We also thank the anonymous referees for their careful reading and constructive comments.
 The second author would like to thank Gang Tian for his support and guidance.